hitbug-exe/VGApocalypse/README.md

   `gcc -c ports.h screen.h kernel.c ports.c screen.c -o kernel.o`

-This will compile vga.c into an object file vga.o, which you can then link with your C program.
+This will compile kernel.c into an object file kernel.o, which you can then link with your C program.

 # Disclaimer